Understanding Closing Costs When Selling a House in Texas

 - Title Insurance: This protects against ownership disputes.
 Typically, the seller pays for it in Texas.

-- Escrow Fees: These are paid to the escrow company managing the transaction funds.
-In Texas, these fees are usually split between the buyer and seller.
+- Escrow Fees: These are the fees you pay to the entity that holds the transaction monies.
+In Texas, the buyer and seller normally divide these costs.

-- Homeowners Association (HOA) Fees: If applicable, prorated HOA fees may be due at closing.
+- Homeowners Association (HOA) Fees: You may have to pay prorated HOA fees at closing if they apply.

-- Title Company Fees: These cover services ensuring a clear title transfer to the buyer.
+- Title Company Fees: These pay for services that make sure the buyer has a clear title.

-- Survey Fees: Depending on the agreement, the seller may need to provide a property survey, which adds to the costs.
+- Survey Fees: The seller may have to pay for a property survey, which adds to the costs, depending on the agreement.

 Understanding these costs helps sellers anticipate financial responsibilities during a real estate transaction in Texas.